101 Affiliate Marketing Stats [Infographic] – Updated in 2023

 When it comes to marketing, impressive numbers and stats paint only half of the picture.
 Salespeople are particularly prone to reveal the best part of the story they want to sell.

-Let me instill some of the sobering objectivity which we, the team making the Hosting Tribunal happen, value so much.
+Let me instill some of the sobering objectivity that we, the team behind Web Tribunal, value so much.

 Stay a while longer and allow me to define affiliate marketing and its basic components/ Find out what it takes to become an affiliate and, more importantly, how to boost your chances of success.
 Because, technically, absolutely anyone can become a publisher within minutes.